-People of all ages, professions and genders can easily choose. restorative dental treatment can also be applied to children and the elderly.
-The products used during restoration are biocompatible materials that provide an aesthetic appearance and do not damage the teeth.
-With the biocompatible materials used, losses on the hard surface of the tooth due to various reasons are treated and a pleasant appearance and a beautiful smile is provided.
+People of all ages, professions, and genders can easily opt for it . restorative dental treatment can also be applied to children and the elderly.
+The materials used during restoration are biocompatible ones that provide an aesthetic appearance and do not damage the teeth.
+With the biocompatible materials used, losses on the hard surface of the tooth due to various reasons are treated and a pleasant appearance and a beautiful smile are produced.

 What is tooth decay?

-Tooth decay can be defined as the destruction of the enamel, which is considered to be the hard tissue of the tooth, the dentine under it, and the hard tissue that sometimes covers the root surface.
-More carbohydrate-containing foods (sugar, starch, etc.), sugary carbonated drinks such as cola and cola, cake, chocolate, etc. It occurs especially when sticky foods come into contact with the tooth surface for a long time.
+Tooth decay can be defined as the destruction of the enamel, which is the hard tissue of the tooth, the dentin under it, and the hard tissue that sometimes covers the root surface. arbohydrate-containing foods (sugar, starch, etc.), sugary carbonated drinks such as cola and cola, cake, chocolate, etc. can trigger tooth decay.
+It occurs especially when sticky food comes into contact with the tooth surface for a long time.

 What are the symptoms and consequences of tooth decay?

 Tooth decay has different stages and each presents different symptoms and risks.
 When the decay first appears, there are few symptoms.
 As it progresses in size and the bruise grows, it causes sensitivity to hot and cold food as well as sugar.
 Sometimes tooth decay causes constant pain.
 If left untreated, the tooth becomes infected as decay reaches the nerves.
 Infection in the tooth can cause an abscess that can cause severe pain, swelling of the face, and fever.
 If there is still no intervention in the later stages, this may require root canal treatment or tooth extraction.

 Can tooth decay be prevented?

 Yes. effectively brushing the teeth twice a day, using the right toothpaste and brush recommended by the dentist, regular care with dental floss and mouthwash, going to a dentist every six months are the processes that can be taken to prevent tooth decay